sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

          - Liskov substitution principle.
          - Segregation principle.
     - DRY : Don't Repeat Yourself - don't write the same code blocks over and over again, just once, and call it when needed.
-    - White and black lists.
+    - White and black lists (for input data parsing).
     - safety and security recomendations and techniques.
     - use lint programs that advice about the coding.
-    - HW patterns: ie. pulsed sources induce more EMC problems, shieldings, power supply misperformances, use DRC (design rule checks), , simulate the hardware, run montecarlo simulation analysis on the hardware.
+    - HW patterns: ie. pulsed sources induce more EMC problems, shieldings, power supply misperformances, use DRC (design rule checks),  simulate the hardware, run montecarlo simulation analysis on the hardware.
-- Implement a log mechanism in the system.
+- Implement a log or trace mechanism in the system.
 - Have a method to identify the software, and version of the system.
 - Test, test, test. (it's is not the developers skill what asures a good systems (although it helps, of course!), is the test of system the action that increases the asurance on the systems capabilities, quality and confidence).